 Convention on Physical Protection of Nuclear Material (CPPNM) and Amendment thereto

 The Convention on the Physical Protection of Nuclear Material entered into force on 8 February 1987.
-The Convention is the only legally binding international instrument in the area of physical protection of nuclear material and one of the 13 international counter-terrorism instruments.
-It establishes measures related to the prevention, detection and punishment of offenses related to nuclear material. status
+It establishes measures related to the prevention, detection and punishment of offenses related to nuclear material in international transport. status

 For further information please contact